Jared Goff: Personal life

 Goff has an enzyme deficiency that does not allow his body to break down proteins.
 Among other difficulties, it creates an inability to process red meat.

-In the summer of 2019, Goff launched his own line of clothing called "JG16".
+During the summer of 2019, Goff launched his own line of clothing called "JG16".
 In March 2020, Goff donated $250,000 to the Los Angeles Regional Food Bank during the coronavirus pandemic.
 Partnering with his clothing line "JG16" and Merit, Goff founded the Detroit Foundation, which donates profits to funding university scholarships.

 Goff became engaged to longtime girlfriend Christen Harper on June 16, 2022.
 They met on the celebrity dating app Raya.
 Harper is the co-winner of the 2021 Sports Illustrated Swim Search for new models and was named co–rookie of the year following her 2022 appearance in the swimsuit issue.
 On June 22, 2024, Goff and Harper were married in a private ceremony in Ojai, California.
+Their daughter was born on July 15, 2025.

+In 2024, Goff worked with the Give Merit’s FATE program at the Jalen Rose Leadership Academy.
+He contributed four-year scholarships to five students.